-This inferior district is composed of 38 townships and a part of Bolton; it comprehends the whole of the county of Sherbrooke, and a part of the county of Drummond, in the District of Montreal, covering the greater part of the above named superior districts, and is included in the General Tables and in the Statistical Tables; its superficies and produce, &c. are comprised within, and form part of the above-named Superior Districts.
+This inferior district is composed of 38 townships and a part of Bolton ; it comprehends the whole of the county of Sherbrooke, and a part of the county of Drummond, in the District of Three Rivers, and all Stanstead, except a part of Bolton, in the District of Montreal, covering the greater part of the above named superior districts, and is included in the General Tables and in the Statistical Tables ; its superficies and produce, &c. are comprised within, and form part of the above-named Superior Districts.